-Figure 3: EPG 748.1.2
+Figure 2: EPG 748.1.2

 Train MoDOT personnel to consider post-construction BMPs where required by policy definitions of new development and redevelopment in the STIP process.
-Proceed through the process of tracking and officially inspecting permanent BMPs on an every other year basis.
+Proceed through the process of tracking and officially inspecting permanent BMPs at least once a permit cycle.
 They are inspected regularly during routine maintenance activities.

-Measurable Goal 1a MoDOT will train design and Construction staff in the TS4 permit at least once every other year and report how many were trained in the reporting cycle.
+Measurable Goal 1a MoDOT will train design staff in the post construction stormwater program at least once every other year and report how many were trained in the reporting cycle.
 Purpose Statement Training staff produces a well-educated and competent staff that will be designing projects where post-construction BMPs will be utilized.
 Training reduces project evaluation time during the project development phase because designers will already be aware of the requirements of the TS4 permit before the submittal of their Request for Environmental Services (RES).
-Intended The intended outcome is to train 100% of the design Annual Outcome and Construction staff every other year.
-Performance What percent of Design staff were trained in the TS4 permit during N/A the reporting cycle?
-What percent of Construction staff were trained in the TS4 permit N/A during the reporting cycle?
-Progress Satisfied: Yes:⊠ No:□ Explanation 2021 was not a training year, training years are based years. d on even permit 401Measurabl e Goal 1b MoDOT will report the number of projects evaluated area for post-construction BMPs in the reporting cycle e Goal 1b area for post-construction BMPs in the reporting cycle.
-Purpose Statement Tracking the number of projects evaluated for post-co provides an understanding of the types of projects N and how MoDOT's program for post construction applied.
-NoDOT is letting Intended Outcome The intended outcome is to identify the number of projects that are evaluated for post-construction BMPs.
-This goal will be evaluated on an annual basis with an intended outcome of 100% of the projects within the TS4 area are evaluated for post-construction BMPs.
-Annual Performance
+Intended Outcome The intended outcome is to train 100% of the design staff every other year.
+Annual Performance t of Design staff were trained in the post construction rogram during the reporting cycle?
+Progress Satisfied: Yes: No: Explanation